-- the nominal study period has not been exceeded; and - the graduation internship (level 3) was assessed and graded with at least 8.0 at the first attempt; - the graduation research (level 3) was assessed and graded with at least 8.0 at the first attempt;

-If a final grade is calculated from multiple sub-assessments, the weighted average of the partial assessments must be at least an 8.0, with the partial assessments not having been retaken.
+- the nominal study duration has not been exceeded; and - the graduation internship (level 3) has been assessed with at least an 8.0 on the first attempt; - the graduation research (level 3) has been assessed with at least an 8.0 on the first attempt.
+If a final mark is calculated from several partial assessments, the weighted average of the partial assessments must be at least 8.0, whereby the partial assessments are not retaken.